 ...Highlights: shark action, turtles, schooling fish & big pelagics...

 This 110 mile / 180 km long group of islands in the east of the Bahamas is mostly a very narrow strip of sandbars and cays fringed by a rugged bank of ancient coral reefs.
 Its western shores form part of the Great Bahama Banks, while its eastern shores face the Atlantic ocean.
-The land is home to a few native and endangered amphibian and reptile species, but its waters thrive with marine life including many rays, turtles and sharks species cruising around.
+The land is home to a few native and endangered amphibian and reptile species, but its waters thrive with marine life including many rays, turtles and sharks species cruising around, making it attractive to adventurous scuba divers.
 Its sparsely populated main islands of Harbour, Windermere, Spanish Wells and Eleuthera itself are home to quaint seaside towns and settlements of just a few thousand people, seemingly lost in time.

 Eleuthera is home to a huge number of wrecks - 45 documented wreck dive sites are found here.
 The Devil's Backbone has accounted for the greatest share of these, but wrecks dot the narrow strip of land from north to south.
 The islands are also home to a massive network of deep underwater caves and tunnels known as cenotes.
 Often this geological feature is evident along the shoreline, where you will find underwater blow holes, countless caves and caverns, and swim-throughs which form the basis of many of Eleuthera’s best dive sites.

 The coral reefs and walls here are healthy and colorful, with plenty of marine life.
 And the range of diving options, from shallow nursery sites to deep walls and rollercoaster drift dives, are attractive to both beginners and advanced divers alike.